huynguy-db/arcion-docs/content/docs/source-setup/SQLServer/realtime-replication/sqlserver-agent.md

 > _The tables must have a set of non-nullable columns that uniquely identify each row._

-Replicant replicates table without a primary key by creating a view of that table and then replicating that view instead.
+Replicant replicates a table without a primary key by creating a view of that table and then replicating that view instead.
 By default, each view Replicant creates has the following two properties:

 - Each view belongs to the `dbo` schema.
-- The name of each view starts the prefix `replicant_`.
+- The name of each view starts with the prefix `replicant_`.

 However, you can change these default properties by specifying the following respective parameters in [the SQL Server source connection configuration file](#using-a-connection-configuration-file):